bluesky-social/atproto/README.md

-# @ Protocol (Authenticated Transfer Protocol)
+# AT Protocol (Authenticated Transfer Protocol)

-This is a working repository for the "@ Protocol," aka the Authenticated Tramsfer Protocol, aka ATP.
+This is a working repository for the "AT Protocol," aka the Authenticated Tramsfer Protocol.

 ---